 Common Causes of Car Crashes With Older Drivers

-- Vision.
+- Poor vision.
 Having good eyesight plays a vital role in driving safely.
-Bad eyesight can be very dangerous to the driver as well as to others on the road.
+Bad eyesight can be very dangerous to the driver and others on the road.

-- Memory.
+- Memory problems.
 Some people have problems with their memory as they age.
 This can be due to a number of different reasons.
 Forgetting traffic safety laws while driving can be dangerous.

 - Delayed reaction time.
 As one ages, the ability to quickly react to a situation is slowed.
 If a situation arises where a quick reaction is demanded while driving, an elderly driver may end up causing a traffic accident.

-- Hearing.
+- Impaired hearing.
 Hearing is often used while driving.
 Listening for sounds like horns, sirens, and screeching brakes can prevent accidents.
-If a driver is unable to hear these sounds, a crash may occur.
+If a driver is unable to hear these sounds, an accident may occur.

 - Medications.
 Many senior citizens take daily medications that can make them tired or interfere with safe driving.

 - Medical conditions.
 Having certain medical conditions can increase the risk for an accident.
 Conditions such as Alzheimer’s or Parkinson’s Disease can greatly impact your ability to drive safely.